cyberFund/cybernode-archive/images/xchange-crawler/README.md

 tools and build artifacts and `xchange-crawler` with actual binaries, which are also extracted to `bin/` directory in current dir for inspection.

+### Running image

+Running `crawler` with default settings:

+    docker run -d -u $(id -u cyber) --name crawler xchange-crawler

+Running it with custom `crawler.properties` config that is present in current directory:

+    docker run -d -u $(id -u cyber) --name crawler -v $PWD/crawler.properties:/cyberapp/crawler.properties xchange-crawler

+You can see default config in [crawler.properties.default] in this directory.

+See [fullimage-btcd] for explanation of parameters.